Traditional/Eaves Loft Conversion

 Can I convert within my existing loft?

-There are several factors involved in answer this, those being:
+There are several factors involved to answer this, those being:

 - Do you have enough head height within the loft space?